 Creator Cameo: Steven Lisberger, who directed TRON and produced this film, is in the background at the End of Line Club scene as a bartender (the comic book prequel TRON: Betrayal gives his name as Shaddix).

 Darker and Edgier: While the original TRON was a Save The World story with some Camp value, this Grid features genocide, programs dropping like flies, betrayal, Ludicrous Voxels, and a tyrant hellbent on keeping his citizens in line by any means necessary.
 Just to hammer it home, the old monochrome grey suits are black now.

-Deadly Disc: Deadlier and faster than the original.
-Especially when one disc can split into two.
+Deadly Disc: The Identity Discs.
+Deadlier and faster than in the original, especially when one disc can split into two.
 Shades of TRON 2.0.

 Deadly Game: The arena is apparently prime entertainment for programs in this system.

 Sam Flynn: Tolstoy.
 Dostoyesky.
 I Ching.
 Journey Without Goal.
 Must have a killer ending.

 Despair Event Horizon: By the time Sam finds him, his father has long since passed over this.
 Betrayal by his creation, murder of his friend, genocide of the people he was hoping would revolutionize the world, large-scale corruption of the world he'd created, and a prolonged, endless struggle with no hope of victory and no escape would do that to a man.